hb020/sds1004x_bode/README.md

 ## Supported AWG Models

-As of September 2024 the program supports the following models:
+As of January 2025 the program supports the following models:

-* **Uni-Trend UTG1000x (like the UTG1022X)** This is a 2 channel 40MHz AWG.
+* **Uni-Trend UTG1000X (like the UTG1022X)** This is a 2 channel 20 or 40MHz AWG.
 It connects to the PC via USB, and talks a dialect of the SCPI 1992.0 standard.
-There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string.
+There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs, especially those from Uni-T. ```port``` must be a Visa compatible connection string.
+See below.

+* **Uni-Trend UTG900E (like the UTG932EUTG1022X)** This is a 2 channel 30 or 60MHz AWG.
+It connects to the PC via USB, and talks a dialect of the SCPI 1992.0 standard, that is very much like the UTG100X series, but has a bit less error checking in it. ```port``` must be a Visa compatible connection string.
 See below.

 * **Rigol DG800/DG900/DG1000Z series (like the DG811..DG992 and DG1062Z)**.
 When "liberated", those are  2 channel up to 100MHz AWGs with USB and ethernet interface [^1], that talks a dialect of the SCPI 1992.0 standard.
 There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string, be it USB or ethernet.
 See below.